Non-Markovianity of $2K-B$ and a degeneration

-So far we have seen that $X=2K-B$ is non-Markovian, although it is a projection of the Markovian process $\Psi(t)=(K'(t),K(t), D(t)-B(t), D(t)-t)$, $t\ge 0$ from \Cref{OP_THM_markov}.
-It is therefore an intriguing problem to understand how information and Markovian property is lost in this projection; more precisely, whether some other projections processes of $\Psi$ (in particular, those including $X$) are Markovian.
-We probe this question in this section.
+So far, we have seen that $X = 2K - B$ is non-Markovian, although it is a projection of the time-homogeneous Markov process $\Psi(t) = (K'(t), K(t), K(t) - B(t), D(t) - t)$, $t \ge 0$, from \Cref{OP_THM_markov}.
+It is therefore an intriguing problem to understand how information and the Markov property are lost under this projection; more precisely, whether some other projected processes of $\Psi$ (in particular, those including $X$) are Markovian.
+We investigate this question in this section.

-First, as indicated in \cite{OP}, for any projection of $\Psi$ (of dimension 2 or higher) to be Markovian, typically it needs to contain the distance to the next vertex $(D(t)-t)_{t\ge 0}$.
-Such analysis has been carried out in \cite{OP}, right before Theorem 1.2 there. \begin{lemma}[ {\cite{OP}}] The processes $(K(t), K'(t), B(t))_{t\ge 0}$, $(K(t), B(t))_{t\ge 0}$, or $(K'(t), B(t))_{t\ge 0}$ are not Markovian. \end{lemma} Actually, only $(K(t), K'(t), B(t))_{t\ge 0}$ is analyzed in \cite{OP}, but the same arguments apply to the other two processes stated here.
-Any other projections of $(K, K', B)$ of dimension 2 can also be investigated similarly.
+First, as indicated in \cite{OP}, for any projection of $\Psi$ (of dimension $2$ or higher) to be Markovian, it typically needs to include the distance to the next vertex $(D(t) - t)_{t \ge 0}$.
+Such an analysis was carried out in \cite{OP}, right before Theorem~1.2 there. \begin{lemma}[ {\cite{OP}}] The processes $(K(t), K'(t), B(t))_{t \ge 0}$, $(K(t), B(t))_{t \ge 0}$, and $(K'(t), B(t))_{t \ge 0}$ are not Markovian. \end{lemma} In fact, only $(K(t), K'(t), B(t))_{t \ge 0}$ was analyzed explicitly in \cite{OP}, but the same arguments apply to the other two processes stated here.
+Any other two-dimensional projection of $(K, K', B)$ can be investigated similarly.

-Now we consider projections of $\Psi$ that contain $(D(t)-t)_{t\ge 0}$.
-Note that conditional on $D(t)-t$, $K'(t)$ and $D(D(t)+)-D(t)$ are not independent, from \Cref{OP_THM_markov}.
-(Here $D(D(t)+)$ denotes the value of $D$ in a right-neighborhood of $D(t)$.)
-Therefore, if $K'$ is not contained in this projection, $K'(t)$ should not be measurable with respect to the filtration of this projection up to time $t$, thus none of $K$, $B$, $X$ should be contained in the projection.
-One remaining natural option would be $(D(t)-t)_{t\ge 0}$ along, or plus $K-B$. \begin{lemma} The processes $(D(t)-t)_{t\ge 0}$ or $(D(t)-t, K(t)-B(t))_{t\ge 0}$ are not Markovian. \end{lemma} \begin{proof} Note that from \Cref{Pitman_seq}, it suffices to show that $(D(t)-t)_{t\ge 0}$ is not Markovian.
-By \Cref{OP_THM_markov}, $G(t)-t$ and $D(D(t)+)-D(t)$ are not independent conditional on $D(t)-t$.
-On the other hand, $G(t)-t$ is measurable with resepct to the filtration of $(D(t)-t)_{t\ge 0}$.
-Thus the conclusion follows. \end{proof}